dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 # IANA Considerations

-NB: to be rewritten once assignments have been made.

-IANA is requested to assign two new values (TBD1 and TBD2) in the DNS EDNS0 Option Codes registry for MQTYPE-Query and MQTYPE-Response.
-They should be consecutive, with the -Query option being an even number.
+IANA has assigned the values of 20 and 21 in the DNS EDNS0 Option Codes registry for MQTYPE-Query and MQTYPE-Response options respectively.

 # Acknowledgements
 {:numbered="false"}